DCDmllm/AnyEdit/README.md

 # 🌍 Introduction
 AnyEdit is a comprehensive multimodal instruction editing dataset, comprising 2.5 million high-quality editing pairs spanning over 20 editing types across five domains.
 We ensure the diversity and quality of the AnyEdit collection through three aspects: initial data diversity, adaptive editing process, and automated selection of editing results.
 Using the dataset, we further train a novel AnyEdit Stable Diffusion with task-aware routing and learnable task embedding for unified image editing.
 Comprehensive experiments on three benchmark datasets show that AnyEdit consistently boosts the performance of diffusion-based editing models.
 This presents prospects for developing instruction-driven image editing models that support human creativity.
 # 🔥 News
 - We have released the training & inference scripts and model weight of AnySD.
-- Due to recent heavy workloads, we will upload the dataset and code as soon as possible.
-Specifically, the dataset has already been organized; however, due to its large size (~284GB even after compression) and slow internet speed (for Hugging Face), the upload process will take some time.
-Additionally, we plan to complete the organization and upload the AnyEdit collection pipeline code within the next 2 to 4 weeks.
+If you want more details on training or using AnySD to complete your desired image editing, please refer to our [model repo](https://github.com/weichow23/AnySD) for more details.
 - [2024.12.23] We have finished uploading the AnyEdit datasets with AnyEdit-Test benchmark and the AnyEdit data curation pipelines.
 ### TODO
 - [x] Release AnyEdit datasets.